climatepolicyradar/methodology/METHODOLOGY.md

 | Summary Reports | https://unfccc.int/topics/global-stocktake/information-portal?field_document_topic_target_id=All&field_document_type_target_id=4174&field_calculated_author_type_target_id=All&field_document_ca_target_id= |
 | Synthesis Reports | https://unfccc.int/topics/global-stocktake/information-portal?field_document_topic_target_id=All&field_document_type_target_id=4174&field_calculated_author_type_target_id=All&field_document_ca_target_id= |
 | Technical Analysis Summary Reports | https://unfccc.int/topics/global-stocktake/information-portal?field_document_topic_target_id=All&field_document_type_target_id=4174&field_calculated_author_type_target_id=All&field_document_ca_target_id= |
-## About this page

-Welcome to the methodology page for the [Climate Policy Radar](https://climatepolicyradar.org/) database and app, which makes it possible to find information from within the full text of a large corpus of climate law and policy documents using semantic search.
-This methodology page also applies to the Climate Change Laws of the World Interface for the Climate Policy Radar database.

-This page provides information about the scope and structure of our database, our data collection methods and terminology, updates to the database and planned future developments.

-As we expand and evolve, this methodology document will evolve to reflect developments.
-All previous versions will be linked here (this is the first one, so no previous versions yet).

-Currently (November 2022), the single source for the documents, summaries and data in this corpus is the [Climate Change Laws of the World database](https://climate-laws.org/) (CCLW) maintained by the [Grantham Research Institute on Climate Change and the Environment](https://www.lse.ac.uk/granthaminstitute/) at the [London School of Economics and Political Science](https://www.lse.ac.uk/).
-Please therefore see the section on [Methodology of data sources](https://www.notion.so/CPR-CCLW-combined-methodology-v1-04-11-22-3c3f6e5826b44002b801e48c5d75d1ff) for detailed methodology information on the data and metadata.

 ## Language